 The Graduate School Fellowships comprise the following fellowships and are funded by their foundations and grants:

-Fellowships for students pursuing the MA are available and consist of generous partial tuition fellowships.
-The awards are based on both merit and need, and so the amount of the fellowships vary.
-All candidates who submit completed applications by the priority deadline of February 1 are considered for fellowships, provided that they also complete the FAFSA and other forms required by the JTS Financial Aid office so that need can be evaluated as well.
-The Graduate School admits students on a rolling basis, and awards fellowships based on availability after February 1.
+All accepted students will be considered for partial merit-based and need informed tuition fellowships.
+All candidates who submit completed applications by the priority deadline of March 1 are considered for fellowships, provided that they also complete the FAFSA (JTS Code 002740).
+The Graduate School admits students on a rolling basis, and awards fellowships based on availability after March 1.

 Funding for MA fellowships is provided by The Graduate School and the following: